erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Grace Period
         </th>
         <td>
-            Tweak the grace period duration for yourself only - has no effect in Super Serious Shooter.
+            Tweak the grace period duration for yourself only - works even when not hosting, but has no effect in Super Serious Shooter.
         </td>
     </tr>
     <tr>